technicalpickles/flamegraph-lighting-talk/README.md

 ## Profiling

-Imagine we already have a tool to profile and visualize.. it might look like:
+Imagine we already have a tool to profile and visualize.
+Having seen a picture of a flamegraph, I could imagine it looking like..

 ```
 [-------- main ----------------------------------------------]